 Investments and loans in subsidiaries held by the Company are stated at cost less any impairment.
-Impairment of loans is calculated in accordance with IFRS 9 and impairment of investments is calculated in accordance with IFRS 9 and impairment of investments is calculated in accordance with IFRS 9.
+Impairment of loans is calculated in accordance with IFRS 9 and impairment of investments is calculated in accordance with IAS 36 with further details provided in Note 7(iv).